Web Application Security (OWASP Top 10)

 4. Insecure Design

 Design-level flaws cannot be patched away.
-They require threat modeling and security considerations early in the development lifecycle.
+They require advanced threat modeling techniques and security considerations early in the development lifecycle.

 5. Security Misconfiguration